leiachung41/leiachung41.github.io/Mojs/README.md

-# Project: Mojs
+# Project: Mo.js

 ## Description

-I praticed Mojs [Mothion for the web](http://mojs.io/) that is motion graphic javascript library.
+This is pratice on Mo.js <a href="http://mojs.io/" target="_blank">Mothion for the web</a> that is a JavaScript library devoted to motion for the web.
+It offers a declarative syntax motion and the creation of elements for animation.

 ## Built with

-HTML, JavaScript, Mojs
+HTML, JavaScript, Mo.js

 ## Installation